noorulainkhaan/Crime-Data-Analysis/README.md

 **Community Area -** Indicates the community area where the incident occurred.
 Chicago has 77 community areas.
 See the community areas at https://data.cityofchicago.org/d/cauq-8yn6.<br>

-FBI Code - Indicates the crime classification as outlined in the FBI's National Incident-Based Reporting System (NIBRS).
-See the Chicago Police Department listing of these classifications at http://gis.chicagopolice.org/clearmap_crime_sums/crime_types.html.
+**FBI Code -** Indicates the crime classification as outlined in the FBI's National Incident-Based Reporting System (NIBRS).
+See the Chicago Police Department listing of these classifications at http://gis.chicagopolice.org/clearmap_crime_sums/crime_types.html.<br>

-X Coordinate - The x coordinate of the location where the incident occurred in State Plane Illinois East NAD 1983 projection.
-This location is shifted from the actual location for partial redaction but falls on the same block.
+**X Coordinate -** The x coordinate of the location where the incident occurred in State Plane Illinois East NAD 1983 projection.
+This location is shifted from the actual location for partial redaction but falls on the same block.<br>

-Y Coordinate - The y coordinate of the location where the incident occurred in State Plane Illinois East NAD 1983 projection.
-This location is shifted from the actual location for partial redaction but falls on the same block.
+**Y Coordinate -** The y coordinate of the location where the incident occurred in State Plane Illinois East NAD 1983 projection.
+This location is shifted from the actual location for partial redaction but falls on the same block.<br>

-Year - Year the incident occurred.
+**Year -** Year the incident occurred.<br>

-Updated On - Date and time the record was last updated.
+**Updated On -** Date and time the record was last updated.<br>

-Latitude - The latitude of the location where the incident occurred.
-This location is shifted from the actual location for partial redaction but falls on the same block.
+**Latitude -** The latitude of the location where the incident occurred.
+This location is shifted from the actual location for partial redaction but falls on the same block.<br>

-Longitude - The longitude of the location where the incident occurred.
-This location is shifted from the actual location for partial redaction but falls on the same block.
+**Longitude -** The longitude of the location where the incident occurred.
+This location is shifted from the actual location for partial redaction but falls on the same block.<br>

-Location - The location where the incident occurred in a format that allows for creation of maps and other geographic operations on this data portal.
-This location is shifted from the actual location for partial redaction but falls on the same block.
+**Location -** The location where the incident occurred in a format that allows for creation of maps and other geographic operations on this data portal.
+This location is shifted from the actual location for partial redaction but falls on the same block.<br>